Housebreaking a Puppy

 Housebreaking Accidents

-Well, try not to get angry.
-You will only slow the learning process if your puppy fears you.
-What you want to do instead, is clean the mess up right away with a pet odor neutralizer which will eliminate any traces of the scent.
+What you want to do instead, is clean the mess up right away with a pet odor neutralizer to eliminate any traces of the scent.

 Good Luck with whatever housebreaking method you choose for potty training your Miniature Schnauzer.
 And don't forget, I want to hear from you!
 So write and let me know about your puppy's housebreaking experience.